nunojusto/neo-sharp/containers/README.md

 # Usage

-First we need to build the SDK container (where we compile the Node) and the Runtime container (where it will run)
+First we need to build the SDK container image (where we compile the Node) and then the Runtime container image (where it will run)

 To build the SDK container move to the folder: